-Many drivers are unknowingly putting themselves at risk every time they get in their car.
-The reason is simple: they are sitting too close to the steering wheel.
-In the event of a collision, this common mistake can turn a life-saving airbag into a source of serious injury.
-The good news is that this is one of the easiest safety problems to fix.
-The key is understanding exactly how far away should you be from the steering wheel to remain safe.
-We’ll provide a clear, no-nonsense answer and a step-by-step guide to adjusting your seat for optimal protection and control.
+You might be putting yourself at risk every time you drive, and not even know it.
+The reason?
+Sitting too close to the steering wheel.
+In a crash, this simple mistake can turn your life-saving airbag into a serious hazard.
+The good news is, this is one of the easiest safety fixes you can make.
+The key is knowing exactly how far away should you be from the steering wheel for maximum safety.
+We’ll give you a clear, no-nonsense answer and a simple guide to adjusting your seat for total protection and control.

 Key Takeaways